fluidd-core/fluidd/CONTRIBUTING.md

 - Read the [Development guide](https://docs.fluidd.xyz/development/) — it covers the
   Dev Container, running Fluidd locally, and a quick architecture overview.
-- After cloning, run `npm ci && npm run bootstrap` to install dependencies and set up the Git hooks that pre-validate your commits.
+- After cloning, run `pnpm i --frozen-lockfile && pnpm run bootstrap` to install dependencies and set up the Git hooks that pre-validate your commits.

 ## Branching and pull requests